Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2020-06-01-preview/types.md

 ## ConsistencyPolicy
 ### Properties
 * **defaultConsistencyLevel**: 'BoundedStaleness' | 'ConsistentPrefix' | 'Eventual' | 'Session' | 'Strong' (Required): The default consistency level and configuration settings of the Cosmos DB account.
-* **maxIntervalInSeconds**: int: When used with the Bounded Staleness consistency level, this value represents the time amount of staleness (in seconds) tolerated.
+* **maxIntervalInSeconds**: int {minValue: 5, maxValue: 86400}: When used with the Bounded Staleness consistency level, this value represents the time amount of staleness (in seconds) tolerated.
 Accepted range for this value is 5 - 86400.
 Required when defaultConsistencyPolicy is set to 'BoundedStaleness'.
-* **maxStalenessPrefix**: int: When used with the Bounded Staleness consistency level, this value represents the number of stale requests tolerated.
+* **maxStalenessPrefix**: int {minValue: 1, maxValue: 2147483647}: When used with the Bounded Staleness consistency level, this value represents the number of stale requests tolerated.
 Accepted range for this value is 1 – 2,147,483,647.
 Required when defaultConsistencyPolicy is set to 'BoundedStaleness'.

 ## ContainerPartitionKey
 ### Properties
 * **kind**: 'Hash' | 'Range' | string: Indicates the kind of algorithm used for partitioning
 * **paths**: string[]: List of paths using which data within the container can be partitioned
-* **version**: int: Indicates the version of the partition key definition
+* **version**: int {minValue: 1, maxValue: 2}: Indicates the version of the partition key definition

 ## CorsPolicy
 ### Properties